tini2p-project/tini2p/README.md

 ### Donate

-For those beautiful spirits that want to support the cause:
+For those beautiful beings that want to support the cause:

 XMR: